 Perhaps you’ve noticed it’s been quiet at The Lolly Diaries lately.
 Not that I really expect you to notice, but if you have, I owe you an explanation.
-It’s nobody’s fault but mine – I’ve been wrestling with a decision that writing hasn’t come easily.
+It’s nobody’s fault but mine – I’ve been wrestling with a decision that writing about hasn’t come easily.

 But today the decision materialized and, though a bit sad, I feel good about it overall.
 And again, it’s nobody’s fault, just my decision based on timing.